 In today's digital age, the security and integrity of our information systems are of paramount importance.
-As a company, we understand the need to protect the confidentiality, availability and integrity of our data.
+As a company, we understand the need to protect the confidentiality, availability and integrity of our systems and data.
 This disclosure aims to provide an overview of our approach to cybersecurity and the potential risks and threats we face.

-We have implemented a cybersecurity program to safeguard our information systems, which includes policies, procedures and controls designed to protect against cybersecurity threats.
-Throughout the reporting period, we have made significant changes and enhancements to our cybersecurity program and the adoption of industry best practices.
+We have a cybersecurity program to safeguard our information systems and data, which includes policies, processes and controls designed to protect against cybersecurity threats.

-We are aware of the various risks and threats that the Company faces in relation to cybersecurity.
-These risks include external threats such as hacking, malware and phishing attacks, which can compromise the security of our systems and data.
-Additionally, we recognize the potential for internal risks, such as employee negligence or malicious activities, which can also pose significant cybersecurity threats.
+The risks and threats that the Company faces in relation to cybersecurity include external threats such as hacking, malware and phishing attacks, which can compromise the security of our systems and data.
+Additionally, internal risks, such as employee negligence or malicious activities, can also pose significant cybersecurity threats.
 We continuously monitor and assess these risks to ensure the effectiveness of our cybersecurity measures.
 We regularly monitor our IT services to safeguard data and to help improve and stabilize our network and systems.
 We periodically audit our existing network and systems and make upgrades as needed.
 In addition to protective systems and measures, we believe that ongoing employee awareness and training play a critical role in data security.
 Training includes Security Awareness Proficiency Assessment ("SAPA") in pertinent knowledge areas such as internet use, email security, social media and mobile devices.
-Our SAPA scores are higher than the construction industry average, and we believe this demonstrates our commitment to cybersecurity awareness.
+Our SAPA scores are higher than the construction industry average, which we believe demonstrates our commitment to cybersecurity awareness.

-In the event of a cybersecurity incident, the Company has a well-defined incident response plan.
+In the event of a cybersecurity incident, the Company has an incident response plan.
 This plan outlines the steps we take to detect, respond to and recover from such incidents.
-Throughout the reporting period, we have successfully implemented our incident response plan.
+Our security operations include monitoring conducted by a third-party provider in collaboration with internal teams.
+The Company has also invested in modern cybersecurity tools to protect and detect the systems and data from attacks and compromises.

-Within our organization, we have established a dedicated cybersecurity governance structure.
-This structure includes key individuals on the Company's disclosure committee responsible for detecting and reporting cybersecurity incidents and events, and our Board of Directors which is responsible for risk oversight, with review of IT governance and data security being the responsibility of the audit committee.
+Within our organization, we have established a cybersecurity governance structure.
+This structure includes key individuals on the Company's disclosure committee responsible for detecting and reporting cybersecurity incidents and events, and our Board of Directors which is responsible for cybersecurity risk oversight, with review of IT governance and data security being the responsibility of the audit committee.
 Throughout the year, the Board of Directors receives briefings and assessments of the Company's risks related to IT, data governance, cybersecurity and overall data security.
 In furtherance of its risk oversight responsibility, the audit committee provides complaint reporting procedures for the confidential, anonymous submissions by employees and others of concerns regarding questionable accounting, auditing and any other matters.
 These submissions are collected by an independent organization specializing in those services, and are conveyed to the chair of the audit committee and our general counsel and chief compliance officer.
 Additionally, in 2022, we developed an enhanced Employee Self Service portal, designed to serve as a knowledge base where employees can log in to explore the latest IT solutions, tips and resources in addition to reviewing the status of their service request.